"

 Tavan, Glenda (2004).
 The dismantling of the White Australia policy: elite conspiracy or will of the Australian people?
 Australian Journal of Political Science 39(1): 109–25.
 DOI: 10.1080/1036114042000205678

-Vamplew, W. ed.
+Vamplew, W., ed.
 (1987).
 Australians: historical statistics.
 Broadway, NSW: Fairfax, Syme & Weldon.

 About the authors

-Leonie Hardcastle is a research associate within the Flinders University Library and an associate of the Flinders Institute for Research in the Humanities.
-She has a number of academic publications analysing immigration and ethnic affairs policy as well as a book, Big picture, small picture: perspectives on Asia among Anglo-Celtic working-class Australians (2010).
-Dr Hardcastle has taught at the university level in international relations and Asian studies as well as public policy and management.
-She has worked as an assessor and chief moderator for the national Public Sector Management Program.
+Leonie Hardcastle is a sessional academic within Flinders University’s College of Business, government and Law.
+Among her academic publications analysing the development and consequences of immigration policy is the book, Big picture, small picture: perspectives on Asia among Anglo-Celtic working-class Australians (2010).
+Dr Hardcastle has taught at the university level in international relations, Asian studies, public policy and public-sector management.
+She has had extensive experience as an academic manager and as an educational consultant.
+Dr Hardcastle has been an assessor and chief moderator for the national Public Sector Management Program.

-1. Parkin, Andrew, and Leonie Hardcastle (2024).
+1. Parkin, Andrew, and Leonie Hardcastle (2026).
 Immigration and multiculturalism.
-In Nicholas Barry, Alan Fenna, Zareh Ghazarian, Yvonne Haigh and Diana Perche, eds.
-Australian politics and policy: 2024.
+IIn Diana Perche, Nicholas Barry, Nicholas Bromfield, Alan Fenna, Emily Foley, Zareh Ghazarian and Phoebe Hayman, eds.
+Australian politics and policy: 2026.
 Sydney: Sydney University Press.
 DOI: 10.30722/sup.9781743329542.

 2. Hardcastle 2010, chapter 5.